mo-db/somefiles/C_Manual.md

     ```c
     char * name = "John Smith";
     ```
-  - normal string:
+  - normal string\
+    'sdfasdf'
     `- empty brackets: compiler calculates size automatic!`\
-    `- you have to make the string 1 more than acutal length\` `- because of special char that indicates the length of a string`
+    `- you have to make the string 1 more than acutal length`\
+    `- because of special char that indicates the length of a string`

     ```c